bsspirit/gridgame/readme.md

 # gridgame

-The R package **gridgamer** This package provides a general-purpose game framework for grid game in R.The GUI snake(),g2048() needs package "tkrplot" if you are not on    Windows.
+The R package **gridgamer** This package provides a general-purpose game framework for grid game in R. The package includes 2 games about snake and 2048.
+You can run the function snake() or g2048() to startup the game.
+These games are only running on **Window** platform.

 [homepage](http://onbook.me/#/project/gridgame) for details and examples.
 See [FAQ's](https://github.com/bsspirit/gridgame/wiki) for a list of